 Both pianos also come with four levels of touch sensitivity: soft, medium, hard, and fixed.

-Below, please take a moment to view some of the best selling digital pianos currently available on Amazon, and then see how well they stack up to the Yamaha P-115:
+Below, please take a moment to view some of the best selling Yamaha digital pianos currently available online, and then see how well they stack up to the Yamaha P-115:

 So What Has Changed?

 So where does the P115 differ from the P105?

 Well, an important feature the P115 has on its predecessor is the higher polyphony count–polyphony being the number of keys that can be played at the same time.